Argyropelecus sladeni: Description

-Argyropelecus sladeni is a small, deep-bodied hachetfish with an abdominal keel and a maximum standard length of about 60 mm.
+Argyropelecus sladeni is a small, deep-bodied hatchetfish with an abdominal keel and a maximum standard length of about 60 mm.
 The mouth is of medium size, the tubular eyes point upwards, the dorsal fin has nine soft rays and is three times as long as it is high, and the adipose dorsal fin has a long base.
 The pectoral fins have 10 to 11 soft rays, the pelvic fins have 6 and the anal fin is in two parts, with seven soft rays in the front part and five behind.
 The upper pre-opercular spine is long and slopes upwards and backwards, while the lower one slopes downwards.
 There are two diagonally orientated post-abdominal spines, one blunt and forward pointing and the other backward pointing.
 The dorsal surface of the fish is dark, the flanks are silvery and there are photophores (luminous spots) on the operculum and belly.